-Personal risk contracts comprise various types of primary guarantees covering such risks as death, temporary or permanent disability, long-term care, health and unemployment.
+Personal risk/protection contracts comprise various types of guarantees covering such risks as death, temporary or permanent disability, long-term care, health and unemployment.

 The Group establishes risk selection and reinsurance policies and monitors statistical data concerning the policyholder base and related loss ratios.
+In addition, products are subject to regular pricing reviews based on loss experience to ensure that margins remain adequate.